goshng/polap/README.md

     than the smaller 1-kilobase fragment.
 In the case of plastid DNAs, a fragment size of 1 kilobase (kb) might be more suitable, requiring an adjustment to the -m option accordingly.

-  -x, --bridge-min: minimum bridging read length or PAF 2nd column (default: 0)
-    Note: it is not tested yet.

   -g, --genomesize: expected genome size (default: estimated with a short-read dataset)
     Users can assemble an organelle genome when they have a genome size